-Mary is an associate solicitor in the international claims department specialising in cases involving multinational corporations where environmental harm or human rights abuses have been alleged.
+Mary is a senior associate solicitor in the international claims department specialising in cases involving multinational corporations where environmental harm or human rights abuses have been alleged.
 She also has experience in claims involving allegations of modern slavery.

 Notable claims Mary has worked on include: